sarahayu/drift4/README.md

     ```shell
     ./serve -w
     ```
-    You can run `./serve -h` to see a list of options, like changing Drift or Gentle ports.
+    You can run `./serve -h` to see a list of options.
     * You can host Drift securely by providing a `.env` file with variables `PRIVATE_KEY_FILENAME` and `CERT_FILENAME` that point to your certificates before running the above command.

       Example `.env` file: